matomo-org/developer-documentation/docs/generated/master/Piwik/Site.md

 <a name="isSiteSearchEnabledFor" id="isSiteSearchEnabledFor"></a>
 ### `isSiteSearchEnabledFor()`

-Returns whether the site with the specified ID is Site Search enabled
+Returns whether the site with the specified ID is Site Search enabled.

 #### Signature